Technological Change and Society

 Three main observations motivate our activities:

 This technological change affects all spheres of society, from politics and media, to law, entertainment and culture, reshaping in particular the nature of work.

 Development and deployment of technologies in different social contexts bring both opportunities and risks.

 New technologies can be governed – through economic, social and legal instruments – to maximise benefits, control risks and observe fundamental values.

-Our workshops will engage engineers and computer scientists, academics in social sciences and leaders from industry, government and civil society to discuss which current issues would benefit most from interdisciplinary investigation.
+Our events will engage engineers and computer scientists, academics in social sciences and leaders from industry, government and civil society to discuss which current issues would benefit most from interdisciplinary investigation.

 (University of Helsinki, former EUI LAW professor)

 2-3 pm - via Zoom